Broken tennis strings are common and annoying, but a part of the game.

-It’s time to lower than tension and let it breathe a bit.
+It’s time to lower than tension and let your strings breathe a bit.

-Even if you are going to switch to polyester, you can still lower the overall string tension on your racket by 5-10 lbs to help you out.
+Even if you are going to switch to a different string material or gauge, you can still lower the overall string tension by 5-10 lbs to experiment.

-This is obviously going to change the way your racket feels when you make contact with the ball.
+This change in tension will definitely change the way your racket feels when you make contact with the ball.

 Hybrid stringing patterns use multiple strings, usually two, to weave a specific pattern into your tennis racket.